 Moments can happen in the blink of an eye: fleeting moments, lost in time but for the frame that captures that essence, that spark, that which is certainly worth a thousand words, or none at all.
-To identify those moments takes a passionate eye, one that sees beyond the beauty to the very quintessence of being, illuminating the star you really are.
+To identify those moments takes experience; to see beyond the beauty to the very quintessence of being.

 A photographer with a passionate eye, Peter Pickering's work is dramatic tonal poetry captured with a unique artistic vision that strives to exceed even his own expectations of perfection.

 Despite the potential challenges and changes that AI may bring to the photography industry, it's important to note that the creativity and artistic vision of photographers like Peter will always remain a vital element in the field, and that the true value of a photograph will always be in the story it tells and the emotions it evokes.

 Peter Pickering's Facebook groups, "Street Photography, Cartier-Bresson Inspired" and "Street Photography - Urban Life in Colour," are dedicated to the art of street photography.
 The first group, "Street Photography, Cartier-Bresson Inspired," is purely for black and white photos and is a great resource for those who are interested in learning about the classic style of street photography popularised by Henri Cartier-Bresson.
 The group is dedicated to showcasing black and white photographs that capture the essence of everyday life in the streets.
 Members can share their own work, ask questions, and get feedback from other photographers.

 On the other hand, the "Street Photography - Urban Life in Colour" group is a platform for photographers to share their colourful shots of urban life.
 It is a platform to showcase the vibrancy and energy of the city through photographs.
 The group is open to all levels of photographers, from amateur to professional.
 Members can share their work, ask questions, and get feedback from other photographers.